remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 - only one computer if you want to use the Front and the Worker on the same server
 - one 2 computers if you want to separate your Front and your Worker.

+To install both the Front and the Worker on the same device, the minimum requirement is

+- a hard disk of at least 30 Go.
+- 2 Go of RAM
+- 1 CPU

+Depend of the number of VMs, containers, and, operating system used, you want to run simultaneously.
+At the end of the installation, 4 devices will be installed and configured :

+- 3 containers with Debian 11.4, Alpine 3.15, Ubuntu Server 20.04 LTS
+- 1 VM Alpine 3.10

+The 5th device, called "Migration" is another Alpine have to configure, at the end of the installation, a 6th container to configure a DHCP service.

 ## Installation of the front

 ### Retrieve the RemoteLabz Front source